 Unsurprisingly Budgie’s time in charge was eventful with a famous FA Cup game at Blackpool but it’s end was just as eventful but for less auspicious reason.
 Form hit a low and Budgie seemed unable to turn things around 2 wins in 14 home games was one of the worse home records the club had for many years and then just as it seemed it couldn’t get any worse it did.
 The club was handed a 10 point reduction from the NPL for playing a player without getting International Clearance then to make matters worse it turned out a player was used when he was supposed to be suspended!.

 Budgie was sacked after a Senior Cup Final defeat at St James Park, popular tale has it he was in the bath when he was asked to step down, refusing he was then being sacked!.

 Next into the hot seat was another hero from the 77/78 Cup run,

 Alan Shoulder however in one of the shortest reigns ever for Blyth manager Shoulder was gone.
-After 14 games Alan had managed only 4 wins and his short spell ended after an FA Cup defeat charge Chairman Ernie O’Keefe reluctantly accepted his resignation, Shoulder’s Assistant John Gamble stepped up to become Player/Manager.
+After 14 games Alan had managed only 4 wins and his short spell in charge ended after an FA Cup defeat Chairman Ernie O’Keefe reluctantly accepted his resignation, Shoulder’s Assistant John Gamble stepped up to become Player/Manager.